 Caregivers strive to form positive, reciprocal relationships with children- relationships in which encouragement is the key.
 They cuddle, hold, play, and talk with children in a warm, unhurried, give-and-take manner.
 Guided by practical theories of child development, caregivers attempt to see things from the child’s point of view, encourage rather than thwart children’s efforts and communications.
 They take cues from children rather than impose their own ideas and assume a problem-solving approach to children’s interpersonal conflicts rather than punish children or solve their problems for them.

-In Cheeky Cherubs Infant, Wobbler and Toddler settings, caregivers maintain the overall routine as consistently as possible, while flexing it to accommodate individual children’s natural rhythms and temperaments.
+In Cheeky Cherubs Infant, Wobbler and Toddler settings, caregivers maintain type my essay the overall routine as consistently as possible, while flexing it to accommodate individual children’s natural rhythms and temperaments.

 Each child’s individual schedule is anchored around a primary caregiver.
 Having this caregiver as a “home base” provides the very young child with a sense of security while away from home.